Step 5 - Download Reference Layers from Protomaps

 Find the Latest Protomaps Build

-- Find the latest daily build: Look for the most recent successful build in the "date" column (builds run nightly but it's the "tileset version" that matters for ensuring you've got the latest data)
+2. Find the latest daily build: Look for the most recent successful build in the "date" column (builds run nightly; usually makes sense to use the most recent one)

 Download the Protomaps Extract